persalys/persalys/python/doc/examples/examples.rst

 .. image:: DOE_wizard.png
     :align: center

-After clicking a table appears.

-By default all the lines are unchecked.
-Thus the design of experiments contains only one point.
+In the next table, you can set the grid parameters.
+By default, all lines are unchecked: the design of experiments contains only point.
 Check the **Name** column to make all the inputs variable.

 .. image:: deterministic_design_of_experiment.png
     :align: center

-The minimum and the maximum values are computed automatically thanks to the distribution of the variables.
-The minimum value is the quantile at the probability of 0.05 and the maximum one is the quantile at the probability of 0.95.
+The minimum and the maximum values are computed automatically from the range of the distribution of the variables.
 The number of used values per variable is by default 2.

 Click on **Finish** button.
-A new item with a default name appears in the study tree and a window with a table is created.
+A new item with a default name appears in the study tree and a window is created.

 4-2 Results
 '''''''''''